Bombshell Report Says State Department Went Behind Donald Trump’s Back To Release Aid He Withheld From Ukraine

 A potentially damaging new report says that the U.S. State Department went behind the back of President Donald Trump to release aid being withheld from Ukraine after a legal finding showed that the president had no legal standing in refusing to release it.

 That package, which was approved by Congress and included $141 million, is now the center of an impeachment inquiry of President Trump amid allegations that he abused his office by pressuring Ukraine to dig up dirt on his political rival, Joe Biden.

-Trump is alleged to have held back the aid in an attempt to pressure Ukraine into publicly announcing an investigation that would look into the activities of Biden and his son as well as an unfounded conspiracy theory that Ukraine, not Russia, had meddled in the 2016 presidential election.
+Trump is alleged to have held back the aid in an attempt to pressure Ukraine into publicly announcing an investigation that would look into the activities of Biden and his son, as well as an unfounded conspiracy theory that Ukraine, not Russia, had meddled in the 2016 presidential election.

 A new report from Bloomberg News claimed that the State Department lifted the freeze on the aid several days before Trump announced that he did.
 The report noted that many members of Trump’s administration opposed his decision to freeze the aid, which was needed for Ukraine to bolster its military efforts in a war with Russian-backed forces.

 It noted that Alexander Vindman, director of European affairs on the National Security Council, testified to Congress that several members of the administration recommended releasing the funds in an August 15 meeting with the president.

 Ultimately, the State Department made a decision to move forward with giving the assistance to Ukraine, despite the opinion from Trump’s Office of Management and Budget that withholding the aid was not inappropriate or illegal.